 We’re getting warm.
 Adele was the daughter of Thomas Mason Kite—a railroad conductor, and his wife—Emma Jane Widener.
 Notice, the image associated with this article is of Emma, as identified for us by her daughter, Adele.
 Later, Emma, family informed me, became enamored of money, and so left her husband to marry the well-propertied Samuel Champion Cooper.

-Emma Jane Widener is not very well known.
-She was born November 15, 1837, to John and Sarah Fulmer Widener, and was sister to the much more famous, Peter Arrell Brown Widener (PAB Widener), three years her senior, almost to the day.
+Emma Jane Widener is not very widely known.
+She was born November 15, 1837, to John and Sarah Fulmer Widener, and was sister to the much more famous, Peter Arrell Browne Widener (PAB Widener), three years her senior, almost to the day.

 Peter became wealthy through government contract, selling meat to Union soldiers during the Civil War.
 He thereafter invested his earnings in metropolitan trolley cars and public transit.
 The National Gallery of Art says, “He collected in the princely tradition; antique furniture, tapestries, and decorative arts created a palatial setting for his Old Master paintings and sculpture.”1